 The medicine delivery application market is still untapped.
 It has a lot to work on as of now.
-Security and privacy are few reasons why people are hesitant to buy medicines online.
+Security and privacy are a few reasons why people are hesitant to buy medicines online.

 Even though most of us are comfortable staying at home for long periods, this is not what we had in mind when the COVID-19 pandemic began.
-It turns out, being confined to four walls is stressful too.
+It turns out that being confined to four walls is stressful too.
 The medicine delivery application is one of the most used apps in the wake of the situation.

 Rollback a few years, and the idea of having medicines on your doorstep might sound quite weird.
 In 2021, various medicine delivery applications have registered multifold profits.
 The market space is now full of emerging delivery apps.

 If you were wondering what the top 10 online medicine delivery applications are, we have covered them in a separate blog.
 Idea Usher has developed medicine delivery apps quite a few times in the past.
 So if you are thinking of making one, be sure to check us out!
 Our expertise might help you create the next Netmeds or 1mg.

 According to a report by Zion Market, the global e-pharmacy market will reach $107 by the end of 2025.
 Even if the current pandemic ends, people will continue buying medicines online.
 Having said that, the future of medicine delivery apps looks bright.

 The COVID-19 pandemic has us all locked up in our homes.
 It is one of the major driving factors behind the sudden emergence of the medicine delivery app segment.

 |Until now, people physically went to pharmacy stores to get a hold of their monthly or weekly descriptions.
 But things have changed quite drastically in the last year.|

 With most of the population on our planet locked in the vicinity of their homes, people have no choice but to buy things online.
 And medicine is something most of us or someone we know take on an almost daily basis.
 Lockdowns in various parts of the world meant stores being shut for weeks and months straight.